matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 experience.
 The biggest errors are not caught by these type systems.
 You need extensive testing to do real-world effectiveness checking.

-Names dominate semantics.  a to a, list of a to list of a.
+Names dominate semantics.  a to a [in Haskell syntax: a -> a], list of a to list of a [in Haskell syntax: [a] -> [a]].
 It means nothing.
 It tells you nothing.
-If you take away the word "reverse", you do not know anything.
-You really do not.
+If you take away the word "reverse", you don't know anything.
+You really don't.
 And to elevate this to say, "Oh, this is an important thing.
 We have all these properties".
 It is not true.
 It just is not true.
 There are thousands of functions that take a list of a and return a list of a.
 What does that mean?
 It means nothing.

 And checking it ...
 I mean, if you only had a list of a-s, where are you going to get something else to return?
 I mean, obviously you are